riverbed/Riverbed-Community-Toolkit/248-instrument-java-app-with-apm-daemonset-pod-agent-on-eks/README.md

 Edit the manifest [app/app-k8s.yaml](app/app-k8s.yaml).
 Find the container definition and there just set the image path replacing {{java-app image}} with the URI obtained in the previous step, for example: *1234-5678-90.dkr.ecr.eu-west-3.amazonaws.com/cookbook-248-app:23.8*

+> [!NOTE]
-The manifest [app/app-k8s.yaml](app/app-k8s.yaml) has been configured for the APM instrumentation, it is based on the initial manifest [app/app-k8s-without-apm.yaml](app/app-k8s-without-apm.yaml).
+> The manifest [app/app-k8s.yaml](app/app-k8s.yaml) has been configured for the APM instrumentation, it is based on the initial manifest [app/app-k8s-without-apm.yaml](app/app-k8s-without-apm.yaml).

 4. Deploy the app